 It’s fine if your plant gets some direct light from these window orientations for an hour or so each day, especially if it’s the early morning rays from an east window.
 In fact, gentle direct light can help your plant bloom.
 I have my plant in an east-facing window, and it’s thriving.

 If you don’t have natural light for your hoya, consider getting a grow light.
-This one from Juhefa is nice because it clips right onto a table or shelf.

 Appropriate Pot Size and Type

 Hoya Tricolor Krimson Queen prefers a snug pot and does best when it is slightly root-bound.
 Choose a pot that’s 1-2 inches larger in diameter than your plant’s root ball.